Mohitscodiclab/Tic_Tac_Toe_gm/README.md

 # Tic Tac Toe Game

-A modern, interactive Tic Tac Toe game with AI opponents and local multiplayer.
+A modern, interactive Tic Tac Toe game with AI opponents and Online multiplayer.
 Experience the classic game with enhanced features including vibration feedback and a sleek, user-friendly interface.

 ## 🎮 Features